Anomaly Detection based on Markov Data: A Statistical Depth Approach

-\textbf{Unsupervised Anomaly detection.} Markov chains are used in a wide variety of fields, including systems engineering to model storage systems or tele-traffic data for instance as well as time-series analysis, and (unsupervised) anomaly detection plays a crucial role in the monitoring/management of such complex systems/phenomena.
+\textbf{Unsupervised anomaly detection.} Markov chains are used in a wide variety of fields, including systems engineering to model storage systems or tele-traffic data as well as time-series analysis, and (unsupervised) anomaly detection plays a crucial role in the monitoring/management of such complex systems/phenomena.
 Precisely, the problem considered is as follows.
 The objective is to identify paths $\mathbf{x}$ that are suspicious due to their significant difference with the majority of observed sample paths.
-Here, an observation $\mathbf{x}=(x_0,\; \ldots,\; x_n)$ with fixed length $n\geq 1$ and initial value $x_0\in \mathbb{R}^d$ is \textit{abnormal} when it is not the realization of the Markov chain with transition probability $\Pi$ generating the \textit{normal} (``not abnormal'', with no reference to the Gaussian law here) trajectories, \textit{i.e.} when it is not a realization of the probability distribution $\delta_{x_0}(dx_{0})\Pi(x_0,dy_1)\Pi(y_1,dy_2)\ldots \Pi(y_{n-1},dy_n)$, $\Pi$ being unknown in practice of course.
+Here, an observation $\mathbf{x}=(x_0,\ldots,x_n)$ with fixed length $n\geq 1$ and initial value $x_0\in \mathbb{R}^d$ is \textit{abnormal} when it is not the realization of the Markov chain with transition probability $\Pi$ generating the \textit{normal} (``not abnormal'', with no reference to the Gaussian law here) trajectories, \textit{i.e.} when it is not a realization of the probability distribution $\delta_{x_0}(dx_{0})\Pi(x_0,dy_1)\Pi(y_1,dy_2)\ldots \Pi(y_{n-1},dy_n)$, $\Pi$ being unknown in practice of course.
 Based on a set of (unlabeled, but supposedly normal in vast majority) training paths, the goal is to build an anomaly scoring rule $s:\mathbb{T}\to \mathbb{R}$ permitting to assign a level of abnormality $s(\mathbf{x})$ to any future path $\mathbf{x}$ in $\mathbb{R}$: the lower the score $s(\mathbf{x})$, the more suspicious the path $\mathbf{x}$ observed ideally.
 Although the learning stage involves unlabeled datasets, the availability of labels is required to assess predictive performance (possibly depending on the type of anomaly considered).